 How we can help at a primary level

 The role of the subject leader is as complex as it is rewarding.
-It involves working closely with others to provide a coherent curriculum for pupils, making a case for educational time, resources, CPD, extra-curricular activities, etc. A subject leader is expected to lead with vision.
-To manage, to make the right decisions and be an excellent teacher.
+It involves working closely with others to provide a coherent curriculum for pupils, making a case for educational time, resources, CPD, extra-curricular activities, etc. A subject leader is expected to lead with vision, to manage, to make the right decisions and be an excellent teacher.

-The D&T Association offers services to help make the professional life of primary school teachers easier and more effective.
+The Association offers services to help make the professional life of primary school teachers easier and more effective.
 We listen carefully to our members and can respond with a broad range of resources, services, membership options, events, publications and other benefits tailored to individual needs – all at affordable prices.

-Becoming a primary D&T teacher
+Becoming a primary Design and Technology teacher

 Whether you are a working teacher or a consultant.
 Whether you are a university, school-based training institution or local authority, we have services designed to make your professional life easier and more effective.

-The Design Mark in primary schools
+The Design and Technology Mark in primary schools

-It is awarded to the primary, special and secondary schools that can clearly demonstrate excellence in their teaching of design.
+The Design and Technology Mark is the recognised quality standards framework which is part of the new Self-Review Framework and is awarded to the primary, special and secondary schools that can clearly demonstrate excellence in their teaching of design.

 If you would like to apply, or wish to find out more about any of the areas mentioned here, please email firstname.lastname@example.org with your full contact details.

-Working together for primary D&T
+Working together for primary Design and Technology

 Design and Technology (D&T) is the inspiring, rigorous and practical subject which prepares all young people to live and work in the designed and made world.